claudioc/fastify-htmx-ts-starter-kit/README.md

 # Fastify + TypeScript + HTMX starter kit

-Motivation: **I am sick of React and frontend building and bundling issues.
-I just want to build staff**.

 The goal of this starter kit is to provide a slightly opinionated but super simple way to get started with a project that has some logic on the backend and some logic on the frontend.
-A typical use case could be a single page that fetches some information from a third-party API, but you also want to have a small backend where to keep your API keys and maybe a cache to avoid hitting a rate limit on those external APIs.
+A typical use case could be a single web page that fetches some information from a third-party API, but you also want to have a small backend where to keep your API keys and maybe a cache to avoid hitting a rate limit on those external APIs.

 The kit contains:
-- A server ([Fastify](https://fastify.dev/) with some plugins)
+- A server application ([Fastify](https://fastify.dev/) with some plugins)
-- A client (just TypeScript, no frameworks, which you can extend with your logic)
+- A client application (no frameworks, just TypeScript)
-- A demo micro application: reads the current server time and displays it in the browser, auto-refreshing every 30s (or manually)
+- A demo micro application using [HTMX](https://htmx.org/): reads the current server time and displays it in the browser, auto-refreshing every 30s (or manually)
-- Server side error handling
+- Server side error handling (500s and 404s)
-- Linting
+- Linting (via eslint and some plugins)

+The kit does not contain:
+- a JavaScript bundler
+- Tests (but read at the end for some suggestions)
+- Deployment instructions
+- Sophisticated cache busting strategies for the client
+- `ts-node` because we can do without it

-I have also created a (now deprecated) [similar starter kit](https://github.com/claudioc/node-htmx-ts-starter-kit/) using Express if you prefer that server.
+Probably worth mentioning that I have also created a (now deprecated) [similar starter kit](https://github.com/claudioc/node-htmx-ts-starter-kit/) using Express if you prefer that server.

+At the time of writing, **Windows is probably not supported**.

 ## Tech stack
 - [Fastify](https://fastify.dev/)